rzel/iSparse/readme.md

 Implementing iterative soft thresholding was anything but easy, and took a significant amount of time (a whole semester, actually).
-At this point, the user interface was shoddy, the slider lagged, the animation didn't exist, and there was only one view.
+At this point, the user interface was shoddy, the slider lagged, the animation didn't exist, there was only one image and there was only one view.
 I had to dive deep into the depths of the iOS API to fix all these issues (the animation being the most significant).

 This app takes some image, sampled between 20 and 80 percent, and reconstruct